niklasramo/eventti/README.md

 import { UniqueEmitter } from 'emi/unique-emitter';
 ```

 The benefit here is that the submodules only load the code for the specific emitter so you'll save some bytes.
-However, if you are using a bundler which does some tree shaking you'll probably be fine just importing the emitters from `'emi'`.
+However, if you are using a bundler which does some tree shaking you'll probably be fine just importing the emitters from `'eventti'`.

 <h2><a id="special-features" href="#special-features" aria-hidden="true">#</a> Special features</h2>